aws-solutions-library-samples/guidance-for-creating-player-insights-with-generative-ai-on-aws/README.md

 ## Introduction

-A NLQ(Natural Language Query) guidance using Amazon Bedrock, Amazon OpenSearch with RAG technique for Retail Analytics.
+This guidance demonstrates how to use natural language to chat with gaming BI system and generate data analytic result.
+This guidance will generate SQL directly or provide reference SQL through RAG (Text-to-SQL) , conduct the data query or generate different analyze charts for business insight.
+The core service is Amazon Bedrock or Amazon SageMaker that host LLM.

 ![Screenshot](./assets/aws_architecture.png)

-This data showcased how we used this guidance to generate SQL statements in analyzing online retail customer behavior data.
+This data showcased how we used this guidance to generate SQL statements in analyzing gaming operational data.
 Use the steps in [Next Steps](#next-steps) to configure the data in ```./assets/data/init_mysql_db.sql```

 We can then ask questions like:
 1. What are the most frequently purchased products in a specific category?